CONSCIOUS DESIGN PRINCIPLES

 Co-Created

-Building processes involve local knowledge and craftsmanship, and include the participation of the community.
+Building processes involve local knowledge and craftsmanship, community participation.

 04